£22.49 – £44.99

 Grow type: Outdoors, greenhouse

-An unusual Himalayan landrace from nearby Kashmir.
+An unusual Himalayan accession from nearby Kashmir.
 It’s representative of a highland region known as the Galyat Himalaya.
 These Murree plants appear to be intermediate, meaning they’re midway between a fully domesticated landrace and ruderal (“wild” or weedy) Cannabis.

 Murree is an alpine district that receives intense monsoon rains, like Kashmir to its immediate east.
 It appears to be the westernmost region in which the Himalayan hand-rubbing technique is typically used to harvest charas.
 It’s likely this Murree landrace is closely related to classic Kashmiri resin cultigens.